The Ultimate Guide to Designing an ADA Compliant Bathroom

 So they may visualize growing old in the home, or living there for decades.
 They may think about their aging parents and in-laws visiting from out of state.

-Elder homeowners can develop balance issues, weakness in their legs, or diseases like Parkinson’s.
+Elderly homeowners can develop balance issues, weakness in their legs, or diseases like Parkinson’s.
 But that doesn’t have to mean they become completely dependent on others.

 ADA requirements for bathrooms call for grab bars in strategic places.
 This helps people with disabilities use the facilities and prevents falls and injuries due to balance issues.